 I don't believe I ever missed out on a project opportunity because I did not have the PMP Certificate.
 However, now that I’m no longer with the same company and I'm marketing my skills to prospective employers, I know I have been passed over due to the lack of those initials on my resume.
 One Sr PM on a government project interviewed me and recommended me to the decision makers, but when he got back to me, he said they decided to go with someone who had a PMP certification. - David Pickles

-Better pay People with the PMP certificate make $6,000-10,000 more per year than people without PMP.
-A certificate is your bargaining chip for negotiating higher compensation, which can earn you 16% bigger salary.
+Better pay.
+People with the PMP certificate make $6,000-10,000 more per year than people without PMP.
+A certificate is your bargaining chip for negotiating higher compensation, which can earn you a 16% bigger salary.

 Community Certificates promote a certain philosophy and build communities.
 This advances project management as a science and gives you a common language so you exchange experience with other professionals and improve your skills.